Hopac/Hopac/Docs/Actors.md

 the actor using the `receive` operation.
 Only messages from the single mailbox implicit to the actor thread can be directly received from.
 An actor thread is started using `start`, which also returns a handle for sending messages to the actor using the `send` function.
+The actor can also use the `self` operation to get a handle to itself.
 The `send` operation is asynchronous and does not block.
 If the destination of a `send` operation is not immediately ready to receive the message, then that message is queued to the mailbox of the actor.

 Please note that the above sketch of an actor model does not attempt to